 Whether it’s Lean, Agile, Lean-Agile, DevOps, OKR, or a branded framework for process or organisation, one uncomfortable truth prevails: the way the thing is approached matters vastly more than the thing itself.
 Both to realise their promise and to avoid inflicting lasting harm along the way, you need a modern engagement model – one not based on imposition – and it’s why Agendashift exists.
 Not another rehash of the failed, engagement-destroying change management methods of the last century, but the means to bring the best of what your existing people have to offer in the shaping of a transformation strategy that they can believe in.

 Our mission is to build wholehearted organisations – organisations in which people engage on the issues that matter, actively participate in anticipating and meeting needs, and through agreement on outcomes create the conditions for organisation and leadership development.

-Agendashift is best understood as an engagement model.
-As described in the 2018 book Agendashift: outcome-oriented change and continuous transformation, Mike Burrows (New Century Press, 2018), its purpose is threefold:
+Agendashift is best understood as an Engagement Model.
+As described in the 2018 book Agendashift: Outcome-oriented change and continuous transformation, an engagement model must do three things:

-- To help the change agent structure their engagement with their client organisation and its staff
+- Help the change agent structure their engagement with their client organisation and its staff

-- To help the client organisation engage its staff meaningfully in change-related work
+- Help the client organisation engage its staff meaningfully in change-related work

-- To help the transforming parts of the organisation engage constructively with the rest of the organisation, so that both will thrive
+- Help the transforming parts of the organisation engage constructively with the rest of the organisation, so that both will thrive

 - Discovery: Establishing a shared sense of direction, identifying needs, ambitions and aspirations as well as shorter-term outcomes

-- Exploration: With the aid of an assessment, identifying opportunities for change, articulating them as outcomes, choosing appropriate change management approaches
+- Exploration: Identifying opportunities for change, articulating them as outcomes, choosing appropriate change management approaches

 - Mapping: Visualising plans and priorities, testing thinking, identifying gaps